 You won’t find a lot (if at all) of reviews about this book, coming from a small publication company, this book is talking about a special and specific communities in Israel.
 Some of them are special in their origins, some in the culture, some in the tradition and customs, some of them are Jewish, Muslims, Christians and some of them are neither.
 The common for all of them is they are coming from a singular background and have a unique story.
 If you want to know Israel from another angle, that’s for you.

-Rock Climbing / Alpinism books for getting some inspiration!
+Rock Climbing / Alpinism books for some inspiration before our next Adventure!

 Beyond the Mountain.
 By Steve House – It’s not by accident I chose this book to be the first one.
 On first sight you will think the book only talks to Alpinists, Ice-climbers or Mountaineers but (look surprised) it’s not.
 Steve House is an accomplished climber with a alot of experience and insights and he is still among us (pretty rare in the world of cutting-edge Alpinism now days).
 He write and explains about the ambitions caused him to go out on walls and slopes on different corners of the globe.
 He write about his partners, the first ascents, the failures he had, the mistakes he did and what and how much he learned from the eastern – Europeans climbing style and especially from his Slovenian climbing partners.
 Great flow, good stories, remarkable ascents and easy to digest!